 [a.k.a.
 West Virginia Balsam Fir]

 The Canaan Fir is naturally found in isolated populations at higher elevations.
 This may be why it is slower to break bud than Fraser Fir or Balsam Fir, making it less prone to damage from a late frost.
 If you’ve been watching the weather since 2010, this alone is a valuable characteristic to have, since gorgeous trees damaged by frost freezes are not gorgeous trees.
 This species will reach heights of up to 50ft with a nice pyramidal shape under normal circumstances, and provides excellent privacy and wind protection due to its dense growth.

 The Canaan Fir is named for the Canaan Valley in West Virginia.
-If you have tried Balsam Fir and Fraser Fir but with poor results, this species is an excellent and more adaptable alternative in most situations.
+If you have tried Balsam Fir and Fraser Fir but have experienced poor results, this species is an excellent and more adaptable alternative in most situations.